Child Marriages

 To conclude, in order to protect the vulnerable from this deceitful and harmful practice, we must ensure that we work collectively, representing those who have been left voiceless.
 United, our voices will echo the loudest.

-The author is a journalist covering a variety of contemporary subjects, a successful businessman, and a motivational speaker.
-He shows a deep interest in exploring social problems and economic inequalities through his writing.
+The author is a journalist with a keen focus on contemporary issues, a successful businessman, and a motivational speaker.
+Passionate about addressing social challenges and economic disparities, his writing delves into these critical topics.

 Contact via Instagram: @abdulahadbhatti